krischer/wfs_input_generator/Readme.md

     "m_tp": -6.44e+18})
 gen.add_events([{...}, {...}, ...])

 # JSON also works.
-Either as a single JSON object as are JSON arrays of objects.
+Either as a single JSON object as a JSON arrays of objects.
 json_str = """
 {
     "latitude": 45.0,